WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_21.md

 Paul replied, "I am a Jew, from Tarsus in Cilicia, a citizen of no obscure city.
 I beg you, permit me to speak to the people."

 ###### 40
 And when he had given him permission, Paul, standing on the steps, motioned with his hand to the people.
-And when there was a great hush, he addressed them in the Hebrew language, saying: ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And when there was a great hush, he addressed them in the Hebrew language, saying:

 ***